 The modification may pertain to different important issues.
 These can include, for example, the termination or modification of alimony/spousal support, changes to a custody and/or parenting time arrangement, or child support.
 Recently, in September 2014, sweeping legislation was passed which addresses certain of these issues, in particular, the concept of ‘cohabitation” by a dependent former spouse which can trigger the termination or modification of the dependent former spouse’s receipt of alimony.

 The party asking for the change bears the burden of showing that the substantial change in circumstance is permanent, major, and not anticipated.
 Some common changes of circumstances that may qualify for a modification of a child support or spousal support obligation may include an increase or decrease in the income of either party, serious health or disability changes, losing a house or apartment, remarriage, new employment, significant changes in federal income tax laws, cohabitation, and relocation.
 In addition, the birth of additional children to the payer of the support can affect the child support amount.
-You will have to show specific facts and explain why the facts warrant the change you are requesting.
+A family law modification attorney in Monmouth or Middlesex County can help you show specific facts and explain why the facts warrant the change you are requesting.

 When you request a support modification or termination because you plan to retire “early” and want to reduce or terminate your obligation, a New Jersey court will also look at the benefits to the retiring parent, the impact on the child or former spouse of reduced support, your motivation and good faith, and other factors related to the early retirement.